-(Note: To embed or view videos and photos of the service, and for more information about the lifestyle-empowering features of FiOS Quantum TV, visit our blog.)
+(Note: To embed or view videos and photos of the service, and for more information about the lifestyle-empowering features of Fios Quantum TV)

 Both tiers of service will allow customers to control live TV in any room and start watching a show in one room, pause, move to another room and continue watching exactly where they left off, which ensures they never miss a second of the program they are watching.

 Growth Pains of Traditional DVR Gave Birth to Fios Quantum TV Service